Introduction

 AI and Machine Learning

-AI and machine learning are rapidly changing how we interact with technology, and cloud GPUs are the engine driving this revolution.
+AI and machine learning are rapidly changing how we interact with technology, and cloud GPUs are the engine driving this change.
 Training complex AI models, especially deep learning models, requires a huge amount of computational muscle.
 These models learn by analyzing vast data sets, and the more data they process, the more accurate they become.

 Scientific research